 Needing to take another Samsung product for service, I rechecked their website this morning, only to find that the service centre address has still not been updated.

-says Samsung's website.
+"In everything we do, we strive to help people live better lives"says Samsung's website.
 Everything except keeping their website up to date, that is.